The Fate of a Crown: Story

 The novel's protagonist is a young American named Robert Harcliffe; a recent college graduate, he works for his family's mercantile business in New Orleans, run by his Uncle Nelson.
 Nelson Harcliffe receives a letter from an old client in Brazil, Dom Miguel de Pintra, a wealthy man who has retired from business to devote himself to politics – specifically to the republican cause that struggles to replace the Brazilian Empire.
 Dom Miguel has written to request a secretary; Robert, eager for adventure, agrees to take the job.

 Robert's attitude is devil-may-care at first, yet he quickly learns that he has entered into a dangerous enterprise.
 He cleverly evades a murderous spy on the voyage down to Rio de Janeiro; but as soon as he reaches the city he is arrested by the police.
 In the carriage taking him to the police station, the lieutenant in charge is murdered by his own sergeant, who is a republican sympathizer.
 The sergeant and other sympathizers guide Harcliffe to the city of Cuyaba in Matto Grosso state, and to Dom Miguel's plantation.

 There, Harcliffe quickly becomes a devoted admirer of de Pintra and a republican sympathizer himself.
 (Baum presents this as an American's natural preference, over the archaic, authoritarian, European imperial system.)
 Just as quickly, Robert learns that the circle around the republican leader is fraught with uncertainty.
 The man's daughter Izabel is cold and suspect, while his ward Lesba is an ardent republican, and a beauty with whom Harcliffe soon falls in love.
 Lesba's brother appears to be a republican too – yet he serves as the Emperor's minister of police.
 Harcliffe wrestles with question of who can be trusted, and who is playing a "double game".

 The mystery aspects of the story center on the massive steel vault, impregnated with nitro glycerin, that is hidden in a sub-basement of de Pintra's mansion.
 It holds the treasury and the incriminating records of the republican movement; it opens with an exotic key, a specially-cut emerald in Dom Miguel's ring.
 The ring is stolen, which leads Harcliffe on a challenging and puzzling chase.

 As the revolution starts, Dom Miguel, Harcliffe, and other supporters are captured and face a firing squad, only to be rescued (some of them at least) at the last minute, by Lesba and a troop of rebels.
 When the rebellion succeeds, Harcliffe marries Lesba and becomes the director of commerce in the new regime.
 The couple raise their children in a cosmopolitan style, wintering in New Orleans and spending the rest of the year in Brazil.

+Reception

 Baum's first adult novel was successful enough to justify a follow-up effort: a second Schuyler Staunton book, Daughters of Destiny, was issued in 1906.
 A third adult novel, The Last Egyptian, followed.

 The Fate of a Crown was reprinted in a paperback edition in 2008.